 - with rubber sole to protects your feet from sharp objects like glass, coral, and shell pieces as well as stinging marine animals

 - super lightweight and flexible to take it wherever you want

 A jellyfish sting can either hurt be lethal, but sea urchins can cause painful moments too, so always pay attention not to touch or step on them.
 While swimming, wear rash guard that is effective against jellyfish and protect your feet by using beach shoes!

 While everyone wants to live the life described in Jimmy Buffett’s song Margaritaville, the fact is that drinking alcohol is a danger to beachgoers and those around them.
 Many beaches have banned the consumption of alcohol for beach safety purposes.

 First, alcohol is dehydrating, and it is paramount to stay hydrated in the hot sun.
 Second, alcohol and its effects can lead to poor judgment, especially during any activities, such as driving a boat or ski-doo.
-In order to stay hydrated, drink plenty of cool water or coconut water that is excellent for the beach!
+In order to stay hydrated, drink plenty of cool water or No products found. that is excellent for the beach!

 Eat light food

 Eating heavy food before or during a beach trip can make some people feel like a beached whale.
 In addition to packing plenty of water, prepare light beach snacks.

 Be sure to bring salty (sandwiches, nuts) and sweet bites (granola, fruits) to balance out the body’s electrolytes.
 Only drinking water in the sun can be just as dangerous as dehydration without electrolytes.